MagmaDNN/magmadnn/README.md

 sh run_tests.sh
 ```

+If you're getting failed testers, then there is something wrong with your installation.
+See the [troubleshooting section](https://github.com/MagmaDNN/magmadnn/tree/master/docs/troubleshooting.md) for more help.

 ### Examples
 -----------
 For examples of what MagmaDNN code looks like see the [examples/ folder](https://github.com/MagmaDNN/magmadnn/tree/master/examples).
 If MagmaDNN is downloaded and installed, then the examples can be made and run with `make examples`.